gpiskas/gpiskas.github.io/src/content/posts/refresh-oauth2-tokens-spring-boot-spring-cloud-azure.md

 <p class="tip">You can check the contents of your tokens on <a href="https://jwt.io/">jwt.io</a><p>

-## Integrating Azure Entra ID (Azure AD) with Spring Boot
+## Integrating Microsoft Entra ID (Azure AD) with Spring Boot
-Spring Boot provides integration with Azure Entra ID through [**Spring Cloud Azure**](https://learn.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory).
+Spring Boot provides integration with Microsoft Entra ID through [**Spring Cloud Azure**](https://learn.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory).
 By configuring Azure AD properties and dependencies in your Spring Boot application, you can enable OAuth 2.0-based authentication with Azure AD.
 This integration simplifies the authentication process and provides seamless access to Azure resources.
 Here is how you can achieve this:

 `pom.xml`: Add these dependencies to your maven project.
 ```xml